gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-DTLS 1.3 is preferred over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.¶
+DTLS 1.3 is preferred over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.

 DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
-Implementations MAY setup a new DTLS connection instead of using key update.¶
+Implementations MAY setup a new DTLS connection instead of using key update.

 In DTLS 1.3 any number of tickets can be issued in a connection and the tickets can be used for resumption as long as they are valid,